University of Nebraska College of Law

 The College of Law operates its own Career Development Office for students and alumni seeking full-time employment or summer clerkships.
 The office provides students with a variety of placement-related services and also organizes on-campus interviews by private law firms, governmental agencies, corporations, and other potential employers.
 Students will also benefit from programs hosted by the Career Development Office on various areas of law, alternative legal careers, networking, and drafting and perfecting résumés and cover letters.

-Learn more about career placement and bar passage at University of Nebraska College of Law
+Learn more about career placement at University of Nebraska College of Law

 Admission Decisions: Beyond the Numbers